On the structure of noncollapsed Ricci flow limit spaces: Abstract

 \section{Abstract}

-We establish a weak compactness theorem for the moduli space of closed Ricci flows with uniformly bounded entropy, each equipped with a natural spacetime distance, under pointed Gromov--Hausdorff convergence.
-Furthermore, we develop a structure theory for the corresponding Ricci flow limit spaces, showing that the regular part, where convergence is smooth, admits the structure of a Ricci flow spacetime, while the singular set has codimension at least four.
+We establish a weak compactness theorem for the moduli space of closed Ricci flows, each equipped with a natural spacetime distance, under pointed Gromov--Hausdorff convergence.
+For the subspace of flows with uniformly bounded entropy, we further develop a structure theory for the corresponding noncollapsed Ricci flow limit spaces, showing that the regular part, where convergence is smooth, admits the structure of a Ricci flow spacetime, while the singular set has codimension at least four.